List of Tohoku Initiatives

 Website

-Studying and sharing ways of how temporary housing can be made more hospitable and adapted to indivudial needs. (日本語 only)
+This project by the Iwasa Architectural Lab. at Niigata University studies and shares ways of how prefabricated temporary housing units can be made more hospitable and adapted to indivudial needs. (日本語 only)

 Based in: Niigata